Cybersecurity Insurance in 2021 has been harder and considerably more expensive to get than in years prior.

 $1M of coverage was about $2500/year pre-2021.
 In 2021, it’s risen to $3500 or more.

 Threat actors are demanding more and more in ransom over the years.
-They’re now requesting multimillion dollar amounts where previously they were only asking for tens of thousands of the dollars.
+They’re now requesting multimillion-dollar amounts where previously they were only asking for tens of thousands of dollars.

-Why are threat-actors asking for more?
-Because they’ve asked for ransoms before and they’ve gotten it.
+Why are threat actors asking for more?
+Because they’ve asked for ransoms before and they’ve got it.
 They realize that people are paying, so they just keep pushing up the price to see what they can get.

 Because of the increase in frequency and the increase in cost, cyber insurance companies are bleeding.
 They have raised premiums and are making it more difficult for companies to be insured than ever before.

-Security controls needed to be insurable are minimally using Multi Factor Authentication (MFA) for email and remote access, but the requirements have been increasing greatly and different per carrier.
-Additional requirements including advanced protection against your email domain from being spoofed, intrusion detection systems, AV, backups, disaster recovery, 3rd party audits and penetration testing, encryption of critical data.
+Security controls needed to be insurable are minimally using Multi-Factor Authentication (MFA) for email and remote access, but the requirements have been increasing greatly and different per carrier.
+Additional requirements include advanced protection against your email domain from being spoofed, intrusion detection systems, AV, backups, disaster recovery, 3rd party audits, penetration testing, encryption of critical data.

 Paying ransom to hackers could be illegal

-It doesn’t seem like it should be legal to pay threat actors online, and the topic has been much discussed recently as ransom prices go up and cybercriminal groups or state-sponsored hackers get more bold.
+It doesn’t seem like it should be legal to pay threat actors online, and the topic has been much discussed recently as ransom prices go up and cybercriminal groups or state-sponsored hackers get bolder.